sambacha/refarch-kc-ms/docs/fleetms.md

 $ helm upgrade kc-fleetms fleetms/ --namespace browncompute
 ```

-To get the IP address and port number of the `kc-fleetms` API use the commands:
+To get the IP address and port number of the `kcontainer-fleet-ms` API use the commands:

 ```
 $ kubectl get pods --namespace browncompute